Winnie76/Ruby-HTML-Quaranteam-2020/Features/createPortfolio.md

-    We provide many templates for the convenience of users.
+    We provide many ePortfolio templates for the convenience of users.
     In addition to that, a completely blank templates is available
     if users prefer designing their own ePortfolios.